purduehackers/evergreen/org-info/locations/lawson-office.md

 The office currently has the [Hack Cart](../../../events/hack-night/hack-cart.md) and some of our older items that are not currently in use.
 The office is open to all members of the organization and is a quiet space to work.

-To get access to the office, you will need to contact Lillith (@infinidoge1337) to put in a request for a keyfob on your behalf.
+To get access to the office, you will need to contact [@infinidoge](https://github.com/purduehackers/dark-forest/blob/main/people/organizers/infinidoge.md) to put in a request for a keyfob on your behalf.
 The office is accessible 24/7 with your keyfob (so long as the building is open).

 ## Access List